The complete list of ecommerce upsell and cross-sell offers

 Offering to wrap presents for you customers can be a profitable cross-sell during the holidays.
 When people are in a rush to buy gits, they might be willing to pay a premium to get their gifts delivered already wrapped, and it’s likely your expenses for gift wrapping would be pretty minimal.

-Offer paid options
+4. Cross-sell paid options

 Show customers they can get their product with some nice little extras.
 Car dealerships do this all the time by offering with heated seats, sun roofs, and other premium add-ons.